MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 You can actually see the reactions to *Move 37* for yourself in this excerpt from the documentary "AlphaGo - The Movie": [Lee Sedol vs AlphaGo Move 37 reactions and analysis](https://www.youtube.com/watch?v=HT-UZkiOLv8).

-Transfering this back to LLMs, we don't yet know what it will look like when an LLM will reason at a level beyond human capability.
+Transferring this back to LLMs, we don't yet know what it will look like when an LLM will reason at a level beyond human capability.
 But we can say that **RL seems to be a vital step towards unlocking this potential.**

 #### Reinforcement Learning with Human Feedback